Cosmian/findex/documentation/functional.md

 ## How to securely manage an index

-This documents describes in details the functionalities of Findex.

 The goal of Findex is to allow users to securely manage an index.
 To know more about the security guarantees of Findex, see the [security][sec_doc] documentation.